vanhoefm/fragattacks/research/README.md

 ## Introduction

-Our attacks affect all Wi-Fi networks.
+The discovered attacks affect all Wi-Fi networks.
 Note that the recent WPA3 specification only introduced a new authentication method, but its encryption ciphers (CCMP and GCMP) are identical to WPA2.
+Because of this, the attacks are identical against WPA2 and WPA3 networks.

-Because of this, our attack is identical against WPA2 and WPA3 networks.
+Older WPA networks by default use TKIP for encryption, and the applicability of the attacks against this cipher is discussed in the paper.
+Out of completeness, and to illustrate that Wi-Fi has been vulnerable since its creation, the paper also briefly discusses the applicability of the attacks against WEP.

-Older WPA networks by default use TKIP for encryption, and the applicability of our attacks against this cipher is discussed in the paper.
-Out of completeness, and to illustrate that Wi-Fi has been vulnerable since its creation, the paper also briefly discusses the applicability of our results against WEP.
+**A summary of the discoveries can be found in [SUMMARY.md](SUMMARY.md), although it is of course** **strongly recommend that you read the paper as well.**

 ## Supported Network Cards

 Only specific wireless network cards are supported.
-This is because some network cards may overwrite the sequence number of injected frames, may overwrite the fragment number, or reorder frames of different priority, and this interferes with our scripts (i.e. our script might incorrectly say a device is secure although it's not).
+This is because some network cards may overwrite the sequence of fragment number of injected frames, or may reorder frames of different priority, and this interferes with the test tool (i.e. the tool might incorrectly say a device is secure although it's not).
-We have confirmed that the following network cards work properly with our scripts:
+I have confirmed that the following network cards work properly:

 |      Network Card      | USB | 5GHz |        mixed mode       |      injection mode     | hwsim mode (experimental) |
 | ---------------------- | --- | ---- | ----------------------- | ----------------------- | ------------------------- |